a-scie/jump/examples/README.md

 + `COMMON`: The absolute path of the [`common.sh`](common.sh) script for sourcing.
 This script is a sibling of `run.sh` and contains useful functions for the test to use.
 + `SCIE_JUMP`: The absolute path of a `scie-jump` binary built for the current platform.
++ `LIFT`: The relative path of the default lift manifest for the current platform.

 # Use